Asiago Cheese Bread and Rolls

-One dough made three ways!
-Asiago Cheese Bread has a crispy crust with a soft inside and an awesome Asiago cheese flavor.
-So good with soup, salad, or on a sandwich.
+One dough made three ways: bread, rolls and bread bowls!
+This bread has a crispy crust with a soft inside and an awesome Asiago cheese flavor.
+So good with soup, salad, or for sandwiches.
+See video below.

 Yield: 2 loaves, 12 rolls, or 4 bread bowls